dnelson86/arepo/documentation/source/config-options.md

 **USE_SFR**

-Star formation model, turning dense gas into collisionless partices.
+Star formation model, turning dense gas into collisionless particles.
 See Springel&Hernquist, (2003, MNRAS, 339, 289)

 -----

 **SFR_KEEP_CELLS**

-Do not distroy cell out of which a star has formed.
+Do not destroy cell out of which a star has formed.

 -----